Drum Transcription: “Voice” — Simon Phillips with Hiromi

 This is a bit odd to me… at least, it was at first.
 Personally, my initial thought was to use 7/8, ending each phrase with a bar of 6/8:

 There are a few other strange meter choices throughout that score.
-There’s an ensemble stop time section that features bars of 6/4, 6/8, and 12/8 — I would have just used 3/4.
+There’s an ensemble stop time section in that features bars of 6/4, 6/8, and 12/8 — my initial thought would be to just stick with 3/4.
 There’s another big unison thing written in 16/8, which is hard for me to make sense of; even with the syncopation, I don’t see a reason to not use 4/4.
 Moreover, I would have replaced 14/8 sections with either two bars of 7/8 or one bar of 7/4.

 14/8 is a strange time signature, and I struggle to come up with justifications for using it outside of some contorted beat partitioning (e.g. 2 + 3 + 3 + 2 + 2 + 2).
-Whether or not such a groove is best written in 14/8 versus two bars of 7/8 would be anyone’s guess, but I tend to not like lengthy time signatures.
+Whether or not such a groove is best written in 14/8 versus two bars of smaller meters (e.g. 4/4 and 6/8) would be anyone’s guess, but I tend to not like lengthy time signatures.

 I don’t want to beat up on Han’s score too much, because it’s very impressive even with my rhythmic nitpicks.